Pence: Trump is 'wrong' to say election could be overturned

 Associated Press

-Former Vice President Mike Pence on Friday directly rebutted Donald Trump’s false claims that Pence somehow could have overturned the results of the 2020 election, saying that the former president was simply “wrong.”
+Former Vice President Mike Pence on Friday directly rebutted Donald Trump’s false claims that he somehow could have overturned the results of the 2020 election, saying that the former president was simply “wrong.”

-In a speech to the conservative Federalist Society in Florida, Pence addressed Trump’s intensifying efforts this week to advance the false narrative that he could have done something to prevent Joe Biden from taking office.
+In a speech to a gathering of the conservative Federalist Society in Florida, Pence addressed Trump’s intensifying efforts this week to advance the false narrative that, as vice president, he had the unilateral power to prevent President Joe Biden from taking office.

 “President Trump is wrong,” Pence said.
 “I had no right to overturn the election.”

-While Pence in the past has defended his actions on Jan.
-6 and said that he and Trump will likely never see “eye to eye” on what happened that day, the remarks Friday marked his most forceful rebuttal of Trump to date.
-And they come as Pence has been laying the groundwork for a potential run for president in 2024, which could put him in direct competition with his former boss, who has also been teasing a comeback run.
+Pence’s declaration marked his most forceful response yet to Trump, who has spent his post-presidency fueling the lie that the 2020 campaign was stolen from him.
+And it comes as Pence begins laying the groundwork for a potential run for president in 2024, which could put him in direct competition with his former boss, who is also teasing a comeback run.

+The relationship between the two men took on a new dynamic this week as Trump escalated his attacks on Pence.

 In a statement Tuesday, Trump said the committee investigating the deadly Jan.
 6 attack on the Capitol should instead probe “why Mike Pence did not send back the votes for recertification or approval.”
 And on Sunday, he blasted Pence, falsely declaring that “he could have overturned the Election!”